 Kindly note that this page was translated automatically.
 You may notice some anomalies.

 The customer service industry has been changing to place the customer in the first place.
-In this evolution, Big Data and Analytics play a major role – and successful contact centers are making the most of it.
+In this evolution, Big Data for contact centers plays a major role – and successful companies are making the most of it.

 Each contact center team, call center agent, and even each interaction is part of the auditable, monitorable data.
-If properly handled, this extensive and complex information volume we call Big Data, provides insights and business opportunities to leverage operations at any level.
+If properly handled, this extensive and complex information volume we call Big Data for contact centers provides insights and business opportunities to leverage operations at any level.

 To manage and understand Big Data, there’s a common framework with three highlights.
 They are the 3 V’s of Big Data: Volume, Velocity and Variety.